 Because practicing these skills can trigger deep-seated emotions, resentments, and fears initially (if you are in a state of disconnectedness), having the support of a good couples counselor is extremely beneficial as you work toward building emotional intimacy.

 However, you can begin practicing the skills of intimate, safe interactions even when you aren't working with a counselor.
 Here are a few ideas:

 1. Create a safe haven for each other.
-Curtail criticisms, judgements, and passive-aggressive remarks or behavior.
+Curtail criticisms, judgments, and passive-aggressive remarks or behavior.
 Practice being a refuge for each other so that you can both express your innermost feelings, fears, and desires.
-Even if you have feelings of judgement or fear about what your partner shares with you, simply listen without expressing them for now.
+Even if you have feelings of judgment or fear about what your partner shares with you, simply listen without expressing them for now.
 There will be time later when you can safely express your fears or feelings.

 2. Practice vulnerability.
 Begin to let down walls and defenses.
 Show yourself as you really are.
 Entrust yourself — the good, bad and ugly — to your partner, and ask for their love and non-judgmental acceptance.
-Of course, this requires that your partner practices #1 above, but you can begin by allowing small vulnerabilities to show that feel less threatening.
+Of course, this requires that your partner practices #1 above, but you can begin by allowing small vulnerabilities to show that feels less threatening.